Maternal Child Health, HIV, and Realities of Health Access

 Become a part of the community in Kabale, a town located in southwestern Uganda, and learn about their groundbreaking, integrated approach to addressing and improving maternal and child health.
 Due to insufficient government infrastructure and funding, nonprofit organizations have taken the lead in providing access to healthcare services, especially in remote regions.

-In collaboration with CFHI’s local partner you will rotate through the main general clinic, as well as the newly built Maternal and Child Hospital where you will take part in rounds with physicians, nurses, medical officers, lab and ultrasound technicians.
-At the HIV/AIDS clinic, sit in on counseling sessions, assist health workers with testing and learn how to reduce rates of mother to child transmission.
-Conduct outreach in a rural village and explore how nutrition and HIV are closely linked.
+With CFHI’s local partner you will rotate through the main general clinic, as well as the newly built Maternal and Child Hospital where you will learn from physicians, nurses, medical officers, lab and ultrasound technicians.
+At the HIV/AIDS clinic, sit in on counseling sessions, shadow health workers who conduct testing and learn how to reduce rates of mother to child transmission.
+Accompany outreach local team in a rural village and explore how nutrition and HIV are closely linked.
 Other opportunities include rotating at a nutrition center that treats and prevents maternal and child malnutrition, visiting traditional birth attendants and healers, and joining a local radio program that provides public health education to the community.

 Clinical Rotations & Public Health Placements

 CFHI’s partner in Uganda is a health, education, and economic development NGO that was started and grown by local Ugandans - currently operating a Primary Care Clinic, HIV/AIDS Clinic, Nutrition & Rehabilitation Clinic, and Maternal & Child Hospital in Kabale-town.

 Primary Care Clinic- Learn from dynamic health teams including nurses, medical officers, X-ray technicians, laboratory technicians, a dental officer, and hygienist.
 This clinic provides health education, preventative care including vaccinations, disease detection and diagnosis, and referrals for more serious cases.
 Cost of services is based on a sliding-fee scale, although the majority of patients are low-income and receive treatment free of charge.
 In southwestern Uganda, the doctor to patient ratio is 1 to 100,000, so you will see first hand how important multidisciplinary teams members are, in getting people access to healthcare and health education.
 You will witness “task-sharing” where the roles usually carried out by doctors are done by nurses, clinical officers, community health workers, and others.